remon-nashid/rmgarbage-js/README.md

 rmgarbage-js
 ============

-Implementation of ISRI's "Automatic Removal of “Garbage Strings” in OCR Text"
+Javascript implementation of ISRI's "Automatic Removal of “Garbage Strings” in OCR Text" It requires Underscore and XRegExp.